tusharviradiya/Blockchain/blockchain.md

 # compiting chain problem
 - when two or more chains are competing so this problem is called compiting chain problem
 - solution for this is node with long chain is win and add block which long chain have

-# bitcoin
-- bitcoin is a protocol like http
-- token and coin are differant
--